PhenixH/Mattrax/README.md

 ## Developing

-Mattrax is built using [Go](https://golang.org) and uses the [PostgreSQL](https://www.postgresql.org) database.
+Mattrax is built using [Go](https://golang.org) and uses a [PostgreSQL](https://www.postgresql.org) database.
 To setup a development environment use the instructions below.

+HTTPS certificates are required to start the server.
+[Let's Encrypt](https://letsencrypt.org) can be used to issue trusted certificates for free.
+The following commands expect the certificate to be at the path `./certs/tls.crt` and the certificate's key at path `./certs/tls.key` but this can be modified.

 ```bash
 # Terminal 1: The Postgres database